Italian Meatloaf

 Why This Recipe is a Keeper!

 Bad meatloaf memories from childhood?
 No worries.
-This Italian meatloaf with beef, pork, Italian seasonings, a hint of red wine, marinara sauce and two cheeses is definitely not your mamma's meatloaf!
+This Italian-style meatloaf with beef, pork, Italian seasonings, a hint of red wine, marinara sauce, and two cheeses is definitely not your mamma’s meatloaf!

-This tasty and hearty Italian-style meatloaf with tomato sauce combines the flavors of Italian cuisine with the comfort of a classic meatloaf for a combination that elevates meatloaf to being suitable for guests.
+This tasty and hearty Italian-style meatloaf with tomato sauce combines the flavors of Italian cuisine with the comfort of a classic meatloaf, elevating meatloaf to a suitable dish for guests.

 This Italian meatloaf recipe is: